Meiogyne cylindrocarpa

-Meiogyne cylindrocarpa, commonly known as fingersop or native apricot in Australia, is a small tree or shrub in the custard apple family Annonaceae, native to parts of tropical Asia and Australasia.
+Meiogyne cylindrocarpa, commonly known as fingersop or native apricot in Australia, is a small tree or shrub in the custard apple family Annonaceae.
+It is native to parts of tropical Asia and Australasia.

 Description

 Meiogyne cylindrocarpa is an evergreen rainforest plant with an open habit.
 It will grow to 10 m high, and perhaps 20 m.
 The dark green leaves are held on petioles about 1.5 to 3 mm long, and measure up to 9.6 cm long by 4.3 cm wide, with 7 to 13 pairs of secondary veins.
 They are glossy above and glabrescent (minutely hairy) underneath.

 The flowers may be solitary or paired, with six fleshy, triangular petals arranged in two whorls of three.
 The outer petals measure up to 10 mm long by 7 mm wide.

 The fruit are elongated and cylindrical in shape.
 They measure up to 3.3 cm long and 1.6 cm diameter, and are initially green, becoming orange or red when ripe, and they contain up to 9 disc-like seeds up to 9 mm diameter.
 They are edible and sweet and have been compared to a sapodilla with a floral flavour.